hsf-training/hsf-training-matplotlib/_episodes/06-further-HEP.md

 The method used is pretty common and useful for many purposes.
 First we have some theoretical background, then we make measurements and try to see if those measurements contain something that correlates or clashes with our assumptions.
 Perhaps the results confirm our expectations, bring up new questions to look into, force us to adapt our theories or require entirely new ones to explain them.
 This cycle then continues time and time again.

-# Install MPLHEP and setup
+# Install mplhep and setup

 ```python
 pip install mplhep